 We expect to rely on trademarks and trade names as one means to distinguish any of our drug candidates that are approved for marketing from the products of our competitors.
 Once we select new trademarks and apply to register them, our trademark applications may not be approved.
 We may not be able to protect our rights in these trademarks and trade names, which we need in order to build name recognition with potential partners or customers in our markets of interest.
-In addition, third parties may have used trademarks similar and identical to our trademarks in certain jurisdictions and may have filed or may in the future file for registration of such trademarks.
+In addition, third parties may have used trademarks similar and identical to our trademarks in certain jurisdictions, and may have filed or may in the future file for registration of such trademarks.
 Third parties may oppose or attempt to cancel our trademark applications or trademarks, or otherwise challenge our use of the trademarks.
 In the event that our trademarks are successfully challenged, we may not be able to use these trademarks to market our products in those countries and could be forced to rebrand our drugs, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
-Our competitors may infringe our trademarks and we may not have asserted are invalid or unenforceable, or that the party against whom we have asserted trademark infringement claims, a court may determine that the marks we have asserted ultimately be forced to cease use of such trademarks.
+Our competitors may infringe our trademarks and we may not have adequate resources to enforce our trademarks.
+If we attempt to enforce our trademarks and assert trademark infringement claims, a court may determine that the marks we have asserted are invalid or unenforceable, or that the party against whom we have asserted trademark infringement has superior rights to the marks in question.
+In this case, we could ultimately be forced to cease use of such trademarks.
 In any case, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.